pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 - Whether any SSL information is required to authenticate your login.

-To create your GKE cluster:
+To use the Google Cloud Console:

-1. In a browser, log onto <https://cloud.google.com/> and navigate to your **Console** in the upper right corner.
+1. In a web browser, log onto <https://cloud.google.com/> and navigate to your **Console** in the upper right corner.

 2. In your **Google Cloud Platform** console, use the **Navigation Menu** to go to the **Kubernetes Engine > Clusters** page.

-3. In the **Kubernetes Clusters** page, click **+CREATE CLUSTER**.
+3. On the **Kubernetes Clusters** page, click **+CREATE CLUSTER**.

 4. Choose the **Standard cluster** template.

-5. In the Standard cluster page, enter the following details:
+5. On the Standard cluster page, enter the following details:

     - **Name** - this is the permanent name you use to refer to your GKE cluster.